A little history

 I was blown away by OOTP.
 I found it to be the most comprehensive, realistic game simulation I’ve ever played.
 After months of in-depth research, I became 100% convinced a move to this simulation would be a great enhancement to our league experience.

 We play 162 games in the WLB.
 Our working off-season begins in October 2018.
 A make-up amateur draft will take place on October 15th using draft lists.
 Our non-tender/arbitration deadline is December 1st.
-We’ll then conduct a Rule 5 Draft and have initial free agent offers.
+We’ll then conduct a Rule 5 Draft.
 At that point we will go into a scouting/off-season planning hiatus until February 1st.
-Free Agent signings will then being and continue until the 2019 OOTP 20 game is released in March.
-Spring Training (which will include a Minor League free agent signing period) will take place before we begin our 2019 championship season.
+Free Agent signings will begin and continue until the 2019 OOTP 20 game is released in March.
+Spring Training will take place before we begin our 2019 championship season.

 Our 2019 regular season will be played over the summer on a staggered schedule (with a slower pace during July and August) and will be completed during September.
 Our playoffs and season will end in early October.
 We’ll then discuss our experience and reassess our schedule for the 2020 season.

 (For those familiar with OOTP…WLB is tethered to real life.
-Each season I will update the player ratings when the new player ratings are updated in March.
-Injury, positional experience, and Morale will be carried over from the previous league season.
+Each year I will update the player ratings when the new player ratings are updated in March.
+Injury, Positional Experience, and Morale will be carried over from the previous league season.
 All other ratings will be updated to the New Standard Game Ratings.
 View all Game Settings.)

 New game, some new blood

 Not everyone is good with change.
-Although most of the Whalehead League members have either embraced the change or, at the least, are willing to give the new game a fair shot, three members decided they weren’t willing to even try OOTP.
+Although most of the Whalehead League members have either embraced the change or, at the least, giving the new game a fair shot, three members decided they weren’t willing to try OOTP.
 I sadly accepted their decisions and am now actively looking for new members to take over their teams.

-The three teams, Atlanta Braves (80-82 in 2018) Oakland Athletics (44-118) and Philadephia Phillies (63-99), are rebuilding.
-Atlanta has the best talent of the three teams, with some good pitching and some pretty good position players.
+Currently two teams are available, Atlanta Braves (80-82 in 2018) and Oakland Athletics (44-118).
+Atlanta has the best talent of the two teams, with some good pitching and some pretty good position players.
 It also has OOTP #6 rated farm system in the league.
-Oakland has the least Major League talent, but has some good prospects (headlined by Fernando Tatis Jr.) and the #1 overall picks in the 2018 Make-Up Amateur Draft and the 2019 Amateur Draft.
-Philadelphia has some ML building blocks (Bryce Harper is a cornerstone) with a decent minor league system.
+Oakland has the least Major League talent, but has some good prospects (headlined by Fernando Tatis Jr.) and the #1 overall picks in the 2018 Make-Up Amateur Draft (Joey Bart) and the 2019 Amateur Draft.

 The league uses Slack and will be adding Statsplus+ to our web site prior to the 2019 season.
 The league also has a private Facebook Group, which is getting phased out.